Starblo/Parallel-and-Distributed-Computing/lab3-skel/REPORT.md

  The linearization point of `contains()` is the last call to `curr = pred.next[level].getReference()`

+We can record a log entry at the point when we reach a linearization point.

 ## 2.2 Develop a validation method

 Source files: